2i2c-org/infrastructure/.github/ISSUE_TEMPLATE/new-hub.md

 - **Important dates**:

 # Hub Authentication
-_Information about how the Hub Representative and Administrators will log in._
+_Information about how the Hub Representative and Administrators will log in and who should be given administrative control over the hub (other than 2i2c engineers)._

 - **Hub auth type**:
 - **Hub administrators**: